MMehdiMousavi/SuperCaustics/README.md

 | SuperCaustics v1.00 Project Files (Must run on [NvRTX UE4.26-Caustics](https://drive.google.com/file/d/1ITDFCYk1eINfp17oSqFJ9kXmzEJXLLve/view?usp=sharing))| [Download](https://drive.google.com/file/d/134DyMgzwij5vd3S_22eAoVZnmJowO6Uz/view?usp=sharing) |
 | SuperCaustics Dataset | [Coming Soon](https://drive.google.com/drive/folders/1KjmJ0ybkh6MrN5xVm7nJERQhozvGHSpu?usp=sharing) |

-Note: Due to high number of downloads, you might face a 403 quota error when downloading from google drive.
-If that error persists, please send me an Email so we can sort it out.
-I am working on this problem and im working to host the files elsewhere.

 **Contact:
 If you have questions or comments (or bugs!) please open a github issue or contact me at: mehdimousavi.redcap[at]gmail[dot]com**